robalyx/rotector/README.md

 Users flagged in the **0.6 to 0.8 confidence range** showed increased false positives, particularly for vague or borderline content.
 While many accounts in this range were still correctly identified, moderators would need to review these cases more carefully.

-The **0.1 to 0.6 confidence range** had the lowest accuracy rate, with a significant number of benign accounts being flagged.
-These flags were often triggered by loose associations or ambiguous content that could be interpreted multiple ways.
+The **0.1 to 0.6 confidence range** had the lowest accuracy rate, with a larger number of false flags, which were often triggered by ambiguous content that could be interpreted multiple ways.

 #### Group Detection